mrdrivingduck/how-linux-works-notes/README.md

 ## About

 Some basic knowledge of using Linux.
+Notes of *How Linux Works: What Every Superuser Should Know, 2nd edition* by *Brian Ward*.

 ## License